The Birth of Celtic Soul Prayer Beads

 Breathing Into the Circle

 Each person is invited to find their own meaning.
 My main use of these beads is to pick them up and begin the pilgrimage with my fingers around the circle.
 As I begin to think about the circle I’m traveling I imagine breathing into that circle.
 A circle which holds all the mystery of life.
 I breathe out what I’m holding and want to release and then breathe in from the circle – it’s one of the few things that quiets my mind and lets me connect to the vastness of life with its thousands of connections.
 I find this is a wonderful morning meditation to root you into the day.

-- You may simply wish to use the beads with your own chant/prayer (protection, intention, gratitude)
+- You may simply wish to use the beads with your own chant/prayer (such as protection, intention, gratitude)

 - Use them while walking, in ritual or in quiet time at your altar

 - Work with them in creating your intentions at new moon